Mnangagwa directs urgent facelift for Victoria Falls Border

 "This morning I went to the bridge and the customs area is in a sorry state.
 The building is old and dilapidated yet it should be the face of the country.
 I will ask the Minister of Local Government and Public Works to look into the matter and we will ensure to finance any developments that he may come up with," said President Mnangagwa, who later officiated at the conferment ceremony.

-As a result, there are usually delays in clearing cargo and sometimes human traffic during peak periods because of limited space.
 The Victoria Falls Border is a critical facility to the tourism sector as it is used by tourists especially in the Kavango-Zambezi Trans-frontier Conservation Area where a Uni-Visa model is being piloted.
 Before Covid-19, the border would attend to about 1500 travellers per day.
+Immigration department's North Western Region consists of Victoria

+Falls, Kazungula, Pandamatenga and Binga Border posts as well as Victoria Falls International Airport.
+The Binga border is still under construction.

 Upgrading the border will also be in tandem with the new city status, with the city already having the Victoria Falls Stock Exchange (VFEX) and the Victoria falls International Airport among other developments, which the President said were a symbol of hope and potential in the province.